 Our climate is changing, and it's affecting Canadians across the country

 OTTAWA, Dec.
-21, 2017 /CNW/ - Environment and Climate Change Canada has released the 22nd edition of Canada's Top 10 Weather Stories: a list of extreme weather events having occurred across the country over the year.
-Extreme weather events demonstrate the effects of climate change.
+20, 2018 /CNW/ - Environment and Climate Change Canada has released the 23rd edition of Canada's Top Ten Weather Stories of 2018—a list of the top ten extreme weather events having occurred across the country in 2018.

-Canada's Top 10 Weather Stories are ranked from one to ten based on factors that include the impact they had on Canada and Canadians, the extent of the area affected, economic effects, and longevity as a top news story.
+Canada's Top Ten Weather Stories of 2018 are ranked from one to ten based on factors that include the impact they had on Canada and Canadians, the extent of the affected area, economic effects, and longevity as a top news story.

-Environment Canada and Climate Change Canada's Top 10 Weather Stories for 2017
+Environment and Climate Change Canada's Top Ten Weather Stories of 2018

 SOURCE Environment and Climate Change Canada

 For further information: Caroline Thériault, Acting Director of Communications, Office of the Minister of Environment and Climate Change, 613-462-5473, [email protected]; Media Relations, Environment and Climate Change Canada, 819-938-3338 or 1-844-836-7799 (toll-free), [email protected]